nroduit/nroduit.github.io/content/tutorials/image-orientation.en.md

 <br>

 {{% notice info %}}
-The color of the axes used comes from the one defined in [DICOM Patient Orientation](https://dicom.nema.org/medical/dicom/current/output/chtml/part17/chapter_A.html).
+The color of the axes used comes from the one defined in [DICOM Patient Orientation](https://dicom.nema.org/medical/dicom/current/output/chtml/part17/chapter_A.html) based on the anatomical direction.
 Blue corresponds to the left-right axis, the red axis to anterior-posterior, and the green axis to foot-head.

 The colored square in the MPR view above corresponds to the plane that is perpendicular to one of the axes.
 {{% /notice %}}